brouberol/knowledge-base/en/_posts/2017-01-04-how-to-start-with-your-private-docker-registry.md

 # What's next?

-You can know check [how to use a private registry with our Docker on Mesos/Marathon offer](https://community.runabove.com/kb/en/docker/using-a-private-registry.html)!
+You can know check out [how to use a private registry with our Docker on Mesos/Marathon offer](https://community.runabove.com/kb/en/docker/using-a-private-registry.html), to link your registry account to your Docker Stack.